jaihonikhil/Jaihonikhil/README.md

 ### Hi there 👋

-📕 that I am reading Right now: Steal like an Artist by Austin Kleon
+📕 that I am reading Right now: Outliers

-🎵 on loop Familiar by Agnes Obel, The Devil's Walk and Cardigan

 I have recently started with Writing, you can find my initial blogs at https://jaihonikhil.medium.com/ Hehe